saqneo/Elite/README.md

 ### Known or Potential Issues
 * Multiple gamepads unsupported
-* Large number of dependencies in deployment script which will likely require fiddling for many users
+* Large number of dependencies in deployment script
+* Fiddling with deployment script may be required for some users as it was only lightly tested